DavidHe1127/birds-supply-server/README.md

 The aim of this mini project is to familiarize myself with GraphQL and Relay Modern.

 ### TODO
- * Separate resolvers by entity i.e company and employee
  * Add Update and Delete for employee
  * Add start script to start mongodb as service
  * Add mutations and subscriptions